Koha-Community/kohadocs/source/opac.rst

    preference to 'Allow'

-Once the form is submitted the data will be saved to the :ref:`Acquisitions <managing-suggestions-label>` module for the librarians to manage.
+Once the form is submitted the data will be saved to the :ref:`Acquisitions <managing-purchase-suggestions-label>` module for the librarians to manage.